FerrariRoberto/testing_linear_and_quadratic_bayesian_classifier/README.md

 require more training data.

 After normalization of data, it was necessary to carry out a feature extraction process.
 This is required in order to select the
 most suitable features for the model.
-Indeed, as you can see below, some feature cannot be separated with hyperplanes.
+Indeed, as you can see below, some feature cannot be separated with linear relations.

 ![Linear model](images/feature_example.png)
 _Figure 1: Examples of features space._  <br>